mitranim/js/doc/ren_dom_readme.md

 {{codeHead}} provides a very simple and performant system for rendering DOM nodes in the browser.
 The syntax is React-inspired and compatible with JSX, but the semantics are much simpler and more universally useful.

-Partially isomorphic with {{featLink ren_str}}.
+Partially isomorphic with {{featLink ren_xml}}.
 Pairing these modules together, and using custom DOM elements for interactive behaviors, provides a good foundation for hybrid SSR/SPA.
 Read https://github.com/mitranim/prax for more.

 This is a port and rework of https://github.com/mitranim/prax, more specifically its DOM component.
 The semantics are exactly the same.
 The top-level API is very similar.
 The underlying implementation is more flexible.
 Docs are in progress.
 Read the linked repo's docs to understand the motivation, use cases, and semantics.